-U.S. weekly jobless claims rise; unemployment rolls smallest in 45 years
+U.S. weekly jobless claims rise; mid-Atlantic factory activity picks up

 The claims report also showed the number of people receiving benefits after an initial week of aid declined 87,000 to 1.71 million in the week ended May 5, the lowest level since December 1973.
 The four-week moving average of the so-called continuing claims dropped 39,750 to 1.77 million, also the lowest level since December 1973.

-The Labor Department said claims for Maine and Colorado were estimated last week.
-It also said claims-taking procedures in Puerto Rico and the Virgin Islands had still not returned to normal after the territories were devastated by Hurricanes Irma and Maria last year.
+Declining continuing claims underscore tightening labor market conditions and support economists’ expectations that wage growth will accelerate in the second half of the year.

-The four-week moving average of initial claims, viewed as a better measure of labor market trends as it irons out week-to-week volatility, fell 2,750 to 213,250 last week, the lowest level since December 1969.
+In a separate report on Thursday, the Philadelphia Fed said its manufacturing business outlook survey’s current general activity index rose about 11 points to a reading of 34.4 in May.
+Manufacturers in the mid-Atlantic region reported hiring more workers this month.
+The survey’s employment index rose to a seven-month high.

-Declining continuing claims underscore tightening labor market conditions and bolster economists’ expectations that wage growth will accelerate in the second half of the year.
+A measure of prices paid by factories in the region fell, but the survey’s prices received index rose to its highest reading since February 1989.

 Reporting by Lucia Mutikani; Editing by Paul Simao